DUNE/ALCF_for_DUNE/Balsam/2x2_production_polaris/data/README.md

 ## Running 2x2_sim on ALCF Polaris

-Dated: 2 Aug 2024 (Depending upon the machine software updates, some instructions might be obsolete later)
+Dated: 2 Aug 2024 (Depending upon the machine software updates, some instructions might be obsolete later.
+Please edit this doc if you notice something changes on Polaris)

 File modifications:
 - Replacing loading singularity: